- About Hunger

 - Get Involved

-We live in challenging times.
-The world has made unprecedented progress against hunger and poverty since 1990.
+On the 21st of each month, faith leaders from across the United States, including the heads of many Christian denominations, give up a meal or fast and pray for the day, calling on God to help end hunger.
+Although we live in challenging times, the world has made unprecedented progress against hunger and poverty since 1990.
 If we do our part, it is possible to end hunger by 2030.
 But the priorities of President Trump and Congress could reverse this trend.

 Deep cuts to effective foreign assistance programs come at a time when famine is on the rise in South Sudan, Nigeria, Somalia, and Yemen and 20 million people are at risk of death.
 Plans to restructure Medicaid would limit access to health care for struggling families for decades to come, forcing families to choose between food and health care.